-- 1. To maintain ISO 17025 accredited status for performance testing of Alcohol Evidential Breath Testing (EBT) instruments installed in Garda stations by Bureau scientists.
+- 1. To maintain ISO 17025 accredited status for performance testing of evidential breath alcohol testing instruments installed in Garda stations by Bureau scientists.
 (Point 2 of 5 year objectives) - 2.
 To continue to support the Gardaí in the operation of the EBT instruments in Garda stations.
 (Point 1 of 5 year objectives) - 3.
 To maintain ISO 17025 accredited status for performance testing of roadside breath alcohol testing devices by Bureau scientists.
 (Point 2 of 5 year objectives) - 4.
-To continue to support the mandatory alcohol testing legislation by maintaining roadside breath alcohol testing devices.
+To continue to support the mandatory alcohol testing legislation and to replacement roadside breath alcohol testing devices with Dräger 7510 devices.
 (Point 1 of 5 year objectives) - 5.
 To support the training of Garda operators in the use of Evidential Breath Testing instruments.
 (Point 6 of 5 year objectives) - 6.
-To support the training of Garda instructors in roadside alcohol Preliminary Breath Testing.
-(Point 6 of 5 year objectives) - 7.
-To maintain the Laboratory Information Management system for PBT devices and to develop an in-house IT Solutions for EBT management and scheduling.
-(Point 1 of 5 year objectives) - 8.
-To access the need to tender for replacement of Evidential Breath Testing instruments type.
+To maintain the Laboratory Information Management system for PDT devices and to develop an in-house IT Solutions for EBT management and scheduling.
+(Point 1 of 5 year objectives) - 7.
+To access the need to tender for replacement of Evidential Breath Testing instruments type. - 8.
+To assess technologies used for stationary and mobile evidential breath alcohol testing.